rondevera/jslintmate/README.markdown

 * Keep a **personal options file**:

-    You can use an options file to use your favorite JSLint/JSHint options across projects.
-By default, JSLintMate looks in your home directory for a `~/.jslintrc` or `~/.jshintrc` file.
+    You can maintain an options file to use your favorite JSLint/JSHint options across projects.
+These files can be written in JSON or YAML.

-    Your options file(s) should be in YAML format.
-The simple YAML file used by [jslint\_on\_rails][jslint_on_rails config] is a good example, but check the latest [JSLint docs][jslint options] and [JSHint docs][jshint options] for the exact option names and values.
+    JSLintMate comes with some example options files:
+    [jslint.json][jslint.json], [jslint.yml][jslint.yml],
+    [jshint.json][jshint.json], and [jshint.yml][jshint.yml].
+To use one of these, save a copy as `~/.jslintrc` or `~/.jshintrc`.
+JSLintMate reads from these paths by default, and automatically detects whether they contain JSON or YAML.

-    If you want to keep your options file somewhere else:
+    If you want to rename your options files or store them elsewhere:

     1. Within TextMate, select *Bundles > Bundle Editor >
         Show Bundle Editor*.